oauthlib/oauthlib/docs/oauth2/grants/custom_grant.rst

 3. Associate it with Endpoints
 ------------------------------
-Then, once implemented, you have to instanciate the grant object and bind it to your endpoint.
+Then, once implemented, you have to instantiate the grant object and bind it to your endpoint.
 Either :py:class:`AuthorizationEndpoint`, :py:class:`TokenEndpoint` or both.